 Today will be all about daily life in Egypt.
 Would you want to live like an ancient Egyptian?

 Activity 1: Read + Discover.
 How did non-royal ancient Egyptians live?
+Read DK Findout! page 24 and 25 for a peak into their homes.
 Read this post to learn more.
 (Don’t watch the video, it doesn’t apply.)

 Activity 2: Build a model home.
 Do a Google search for “ancient Egyptian homes images.”
 Once you have learned about different kinds of simple homes from our reading and have seen images of these homes on the internet, decide which type of home your child wants to build.
 Start by drawing out the design on paper first.
 Then, using modeling clay and cardboard, build a model home.
 Alternatively, they could build it with LEGOs or on Minecraft.